dotnet/orleans/NuGets.md

 PM> Install-Package Microsoft.Orleans.Client
 ```

-Includes everything you need for an Orleans client (frontend), in a process or in Azure Web Role.
+Includes everything you need for an Orleans client (frontend).

 ---